Sahil-Sharma06/DiceeGame/README.md

-This is a basic dice game that I have created using HTML, CSS and basic JavaScript in my path to learn Web Development.
+This is a basic dice game that I have created using HTML, CSS and basic JavaScript in which if you reload the page the two dice randomly generaltes a value from 1 to 6 and whose value is greater it wins.

 Have a look :